maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 ## Next

-I personally would like to use the statistics to build graph structures, like [flamegraphs](https://github.com/brendangregg/FlameGraph).
+I personally would like to use statistics to build graph structures, like [flamegraphs](https://github.com/brendangregg/FlameGraph).

 ## Thanks